purdue-cs193-fall-2019/homework-1-katherinehulle/index.md

 # Katherine's First CS193 Homework

 My favorite things about CS 193:
-- The class has some pretty cool instructors
+-  Some pretty cool instructors
-- The class will be very helpful
+-  Teaches very helpful tools for coding
 -  We get lots of time to work on the homework

 ## Welcome to GitHub Pages